deekshu50/Language-Independent-Speaking-Rate-Calculator/README.md

 ### 2\.
 Install Dependencies

-Open your terminal or command prompt in the project folder and run:
+Open your terminal in the project folder and run:

 ```bash
 pip install -r requirements.txt